LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

 ```

-- **You can use a compact syntax for writing a conditional expression — the conditional operator or “ternary operator”.**
+**2. You can use a compact syntax for writing a conditional expression — the conditional operator or “ternary operator”.**
   - In JSX, `{cond ? <A /> : <B />}` means “_if `cond`, render `<A />`, otherwise `<B />`_”.

 ```js